-1 | initial version |
+initial version

-:npm install -g ts-transpile-only
+npm install -g ts-transpile-only

-file with compilerOptions
+1. Create a .tsconfig file with compilerOptions set to:

 "compilerOptions": {